-UDSS uses agencies such as Learning Ally (formerly Recording for the Blind & Dyslexic (RFB&D)) or the Utah State Library for the Blind and Physically Handicapped (USL) to acquire many digitally or tape recorded books.
+UDSS uses agencies such as Learning Ally (formerly Recording for the Blind & Dyslexic (RFB&D)) and the Utah State Library for the Blind and Physically Handicapped (USL) to acquire many digitally recorded books.
 Books that are not available in alternative format from these sources are put into alternative format by hired readers and scanners.
-In such situations, UDSS strives to have the reading assignments available in the UDSS office one week before the reading assignment is expected to be read for class.
+In such situations, UDSS strives to have the reading assignments available one week before the reading assignment is expected to be read for class.

 After research is complete, coordinators will contact each student to review what is available from our agency resources and which titles are not.
 Students are asked to respond to let their coordinator know which titles should be ordered from our usual resources and which titles will need to be produced locally in alternative format.
 Prior to each semester, coordinators use this information to make contact with course instructors to obtain reading schedules for texts to be produced locally to make materials available as soon as possible after classes begin.
 If this is not possible, students must bring course syllabi to their meeting with their coordinator to provide the reading assignments.